go101/go-benchmarks/slice-manipulations/readme.md

 ### About

-This benchmark is to compare the costs between one-line and verbose implementations for slice grow and insertion.
+This benchmark is to compare the costs between one-line and verbose implementations for some specified slice manipulations.

 ### Result